 Don't Skimp on Size

-The biggest error people make when using area rugs as décor is choosing ones that are too small.
-Going big now will prevent you from having to replace it later.
-You want the rug to take up space and be seen, and serve a purpose in the room.
+The most significant error people make when using area rugs as décor is choosing too small ones.
+Going big now will prevent you from having to replace them later.
+You want the rug to take up space, be seen, and serve a purpose in the room.

-According to Farah Dhalla-Singh "Do not get a rug that is too short and both sofa legs can not sit on.
+Farah Dhalla-Singh says, "Do not get a rug that is too short and both sofa legs can not sit on.
 Make sure your rug is at least 6″ wider (8″ is ideal) than your sofa on both sides."

-And Zara O'Hare states, "Whilst the placement of a rug within a living room is an individual choice, and there are not a lot of wrong answers, the main "don't" to ensure you avoid is all cost is skimping on size.
+And Zara O'Hare states, "While the placement of a rug within a living room is an individual choice, and there are not a lot of wrong answers, the main "don't" to ensure you avoid all costs is skimping on size.

 If the rug is too small for your living room, no matter the size of the room itself, the rug will be swallowed by the space available.
 Large rugs can be expensive, but you should always get the largest rug possible to give you more creative freedom."